Vaccinations for Thailand: An up-to-date list of all essential inoculations

 - Typhoid: This is an infectious disease that you can get through contaminated food and water.
 The typhoid vaccination is recommended especially if you are an adventurous eater, or staying in small/rural cities.

 - Cholera: Primarily spread through contaminated food and water, cholera is an infectious disease that causes severe diarrhea.
-Due to higher rates of cholera transmission in certain areas, travellers are advised to get this vaccination.
+Due to higher rates of cholera transmission in certain areas, travelers are advised to get this vaccination.

 - Hepatitis B: An infection that can lead to cirrhosis and liver cancer, Hepatitis B is primarily spread through sexual contact, contaminated needles, and blood products.
 If you might have sex with a new partner, get a tattoo/piercing, or undergo a medical procedure, you should think about getting this vaccine.